Aladex/gopds-api/README.md

 # gopds-api
 Implementation of SOPDS project

-This repository contains an implementation for SOPDS database from [SOPDS mitshel project](https://github.com/mitshel/sopds)
+This repository contains an API implementation for SOPDS database from [SOPDS mitshel project](https://github.com/mitshel/sopds)

 It works with database and can to authorize users from SOPDS typical django database with pbkdf2.